Sturla22/Sturla22.github.io/_posts/2021-03-24-doxygen-for-vhdl.md

 ### 2021-04-24

-- Added information about CI.
+- Add information about CI.
-- Corrected wrong statement about no multiline comments in VHDL, they were added in VHDL-2008.
+- Correct wrong statement about no multiline comments in VHDL, they were added in VHDL-2008.
+- Add a new Doxygen for VHDL issue.